 •any other action considered appropriate in the circumstances; for example, an apology or, in limited circumstances, compensation for any financial loss.

-Regardless of the outcome of an investigation, the Commonwealth Ombudsman will tell the complainant the results of the investigation and give reasons for a recommendation or opinion.
+Regardless of the outcome of an investigation, the Commonwealth Ombudsman informs the complainant of the results of the investigation and give reasons for a recommendation or opinion.

 The Commonwealth Ombudsman’s actions are not subject to external merits review, and judicial review mechanisms have very limited practical application.
 (For an explanation of reviews, see Appealing government and administrative decisions.)

 The Commonwealth Ombudsman’s office is subject to the requirements of the Freedom of Information Act 1982 (Cth) (“FOI Act (Cth)”).
 Similarly to other Commonwealth agencies, the Commonwealth Ombudsman processes freedom of information requests in accordance with the FOI Act (Cth), and with regard to the confidentiality and privacy provisions in the OA (Cth).
 If a freedom of information request relates to a document originating in another agency, the request is generally transferred to that agency and the person advised accordingly.

 Complaints and reviews of freedom of information decisions are handled by the Office of the Australian Information Commissioner (www.oaic.gov.au).
 For further information, see Freedom of information law.